go-bindata/go-bindata/README.md

 ## bindata

-This tool converts any file into managable Go source code.
+This package converts any file into managable Go source code.
 Useful for embedding binary data into a go program.
 The file data is optionally gzip compressed before being converted to a raw byte slice.

+It comes with a command line tool in the `go-bindata` sub directory.
+This tool offers a set of command line options, used to customize the output being generated.

 ### Usage

-TODO
+Conversion is done on a tree of files.
+They are all embedded in a new Go source file, along with a table of contents and an `Asset` function, which allows quick access to the asset, based on its name.

+The simplest invocation generates a `bindata.go` file in the current working directory.
+It includes all assets from the `data` directory and its subdirectories.

+	$ go-bindata data/

+To specify the name of the output file being generated, we use the following:

+	$ go-bindata data/ myfile.go

+The following paragraphs detail some of the command line options which can supplied to `go-bindata`.
+These options allow us to customize the layout of the generated code.

+Refer to the `testdata/out` directory for various output examples from the assets in `testdata/in`.
+Each example uses different command line options.

+### Debug vs Release builds

+When invoking the program with the `-debug` flag, the generated code does not actually include the asset data.
+Instead, it generates function stubs which load the data from the original file on disk.
+The asset API remains identical between debug and release builds, so your code will not have to change.

+This is useful during development when you expect the assets to change often.
+The host application using these assets uses the same API in both cases and will not have to care where the actual data comes from.

+An example is a Go webserver with some embedded, static web content like HTML, JS and CSS files.
+While developing it, you do not want to rebuild the whole server and restart it every time you make a change to a bit of javascript.
+You just want to build and launch the server once.
+Then just press refresh in the browser to see those changes.
+Embedding the assets with the `debug` flag allows you to do just that.
+When you are finished developing and ready for deployment, just re-invoke `go-bindata` without the `-debug` flag.
+It will now embed the latest version of the assets.

 ### Lower memory footprint